 ).
 Instructions (Form DR-15SWN ) are available.
 You can file and

-pay solid waste fees and rental car surcharges electronically using our free and secure File and Pay website or you may buy software from a vendor.
+pay solid waste fees and rental car surcharges electronically using the Department's free and secure File and Pay webpage, or you may buy software from a

-federal holiday, returns are timely if filed electronically, postmarked or hand-delivered on the first business day following the 20th.
-A return must be filed for
+or federal holiday, returns are timely if filed electronically, postmarked or hand-delivered on the first business day following the 20th.
+A return must be

 Taxpayers who paid $20,000 or more in sales and use tax, lead-acid battery fees, new tire fees and rental car surcharges during the most recent state fiscal year